 There are some great spots to snorkel in Adelaide and around South Australia.
 While the water might be a little cool, the variety of snorkelling opportunities makes up for it.
 There are snorkels for all ability levels.
 We have also included a few tours that deliver unique snorkelling experiences.

 We have given each snorkel a rating of easy, intermediate and advanced.
 For the easy level, we assume you can swim and are happy using fins, a facemask and a snorkel.
-Where a snorkel is beyond easy, we’ll explain why, and you can decide if it’s for you.
+Where a snorkel is beyond easy, we’ll explain why, so you can decide if it’s for you.

 Disclosure: Please note that some of the links included in this post may be affiliate links, and at no additional cost to you, we earn a small commission if you make a purchase.
 Commissions are appreciated and go toward maintaining the Curious Campers website.